michaelbourne/Custom-Icons-for-Elementor/README.txt

 == Upgrade Notice ==

+= 0.3.1 =
+Small fix for Elementor 2.6

 = 0.3 =
 Elementor version 2.6+ Support.
 You MUST 'regen CSS' after this update.
+Fixed query string parameter on backend to prevent collisions with other plugins

 = 0.2.4 =
 PHP & CSS fixes